mageplaza/magento-2-smtp/README.md

-# Magento 2 SMTP - Gmail, Amazon SES, Mailgun, SendGrid - AVADA Email Marketing Integration
+# Magento 2 SMTP - AVADA Email Marketing Integration

 Every day you send and receive so many even more hundreds of emails, however, you actually do not know whether they come to your targeted customers or not.
 Therefore, **Magento 2 SMTP Extension** is come out as the solution for this problem.